ashtonw7/writing-with-no-purpose/posts/barrel.md

 And so, this year my New Year's resolution is to finally get some use out of my barrel.

 The first thing I want to do with it is easy.
-First, I want to cut two holes in the barrels.
+First, I want to cut two holes in the barrel.
 Then I want to get involved in some sort of chase, maybe by the police or some punk kids.
 Then I’ll duck around a corner, hop in the barrel, and hide.
 And as they run past all you’ll see is my eyes poking out of the holes watching.

 I think this one will be easy because I’m always getting into trouble with police and punk kids.